jaclynwands/6306_Case_Study_1/README.md

 ## Github Case Study Structure
 * [Final Presentations] - EDA and Final Presenations
-* [Presentations by Section] - individual kittable sections of our final presentation
+* [CodeBook] - contains a codebook for the project
 * [Case Study Requirements] - case study documentation and rubric
 * [Miscellaneous] - miscellaneous files and drafts left over from our learning curve with Git and RStudio